Write to Change the World (1-Day)

 Our day-long Core Seminar ("Write To Change The World") is designed to test assumptions about our individual knowledge, and what it takes to be influential on a large scale.
 We explore the source of credibility; the patterns and elements of persuasion; the difference between being “right” and being effective; how to preach beyond the choir; and how to think bigger about what you know—to have more impact in the world.
 Participants emerge with concrete results, including the outline for an op-ed.

-In our 1.5 day Advanced Core Seminar ("Write To Change The World - Advanced"), the additional time enhances discoveries and results because participants have the opportunity to absorb and act upon information from day one, and to test out their ideas—fleshed out overnight—with a room full of original thinkers of all stripes.
+In our 1.5 day Extended Core Seminar ("Write To Change The World - Extended"), the additional time enhances discoveries and results because participants have the opportunity to absorb and act upon information from day one, and to test out their ideas—fleshed out overnight—with a room full of original thinkers of all stripes.
 Participants leave the weekend with a draft of an op-ed and time to workshop in the presence of a senior journalist.

 Those who have completed either of the above seminars are welcome to join our Level II Seminar ("Accelerating Ideas").
 During this day-long program, we test hunches and play cross-pollination games.
 We explore the source of innovative thinking (where do good ideas come from?), and we experiment on how to bend the conversation of the moment toward the issues participants care most deeply about through unlikely, yet authentic, connections across people, time and space.